 The main points of difference between tangible and intangible assets are given below:

-Tangible assets are physical assets that can be touched, felt and seen because they have a physical existence but intangible assets do not have a physical existence and, therefore, cannot be felt or touched.
+Tangible assets are physical assets that can be touched, felt and seen because they have a physical existence but intangible assets do not have a physical existence and, therefore, cannot be felt, touched or seen.

 3. Cost measurement: